submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

     app: external-dns-cluster-a
 ```

-Use this yaml to create DNS server, and assign global ingress IP:
+Use this YAML to create DNS server, and assign global ingress IP:

 ```bash
 kubectl apply -f dns.yaml